Quicr/quicr-arch-spec/moq-arch.md

 Chat applications and messaging system can form a manifest representing the roster of the people in a given channel or talk room.
-The manifest can provide information on the application component of the Quicr Name for user that are contributing messages.
+The manifest can provide information on the application component of the QuicR Name for user that are contributing messages.
 A subscription to each application such component enables reception of each new message.
 Each message would be a single object.
 Typically QuicR would be used to get the recent messages and